exogee-technology/graphweaver/src/packages/end-to-end/README.md

 `pnpm start-server` // this will start the app from the `./app` directory `pnpm test-ui-storage-provider` // This will run the playwright UI tests

-## Fuzzer

-The 'fuzzer' tests are currently under construction.
-For now, you will need to follow the instructions within and then run the `rest-with-auth` example.
-These tests do not run in the pipeline yet.
+## To Run 'Fuzzer' Tests

+These tests are a 'prototype' for a fuzzer for Graphweaver.

+To run them, follow the [steps above](#to-run-tests-auth) to set up the Auth E2E tests, and then run `pnpm test-fuzz`.